Factbox: Not so Merry Christmas looms for coronavirus-hit Europe

 SPAIN

-Up to 10 people per household will be allowed to gather for the Christmas and New Year holidays, according to an agreement between the central government and regional authorities.
-This means a slight relaxation of the current general rule that permits gatherings of up to six people.
+Up to 10 people per household will be allowed to gather for Christmas and New Year, relaxing the current rule that permits gatherings of up to six people.

 Curfews will be pushed back to 1:30 a.m. from 11 p.m. on Dec.
 24 and Dec.
-31, but movement between regions will be banned between Dec.
+31. Movement between regions will be banned between Dec.
 23 and Jan.
 6, except for visits to family.

-Italians will not be able to attend a midnight mass on Christmas Eve and will be only allowed to move between regions in emergencies over the holiday period starting from Dec.
-20, the government decided on Dec.
-2. Italians were also told not to invite non-family members for traditional celebrations.

-The government decided last month that ski resorts would be closed over the Christmas and New Year period.

 NORWAY

-Prime minister Erna Solberg said that Norwegians can invite up to 10 guests in their homes on two separate occasions between Christmas and New Year.
-Outside those days the current limit of up to five guests in one home remained, she added.
+Norwegians will be able to invite up to 10 guests in their homes on two separate occasions between Christmas and New Year.
+Outside those days the current limit of up to five guests in one home remains.

 AUSTRIA

-The Austrian government, which will relax some lockdown rules as of Dec.
-7, said skiing would be allowed from Dec.
-24, but there would be no Christmas markets this holiday season.
+Skiing will be allowed from Dec.
+24, but there will be no Christmas markets this holiday season.

 FRANCE

-The government will allow people to travel from Dec.
+People will be allowed to travel from Dec.
 15, including over the end-of-year holidays, if coronavirus cases drop to around 5,000 new cases per day.

-France, which has decided to keep its ski slopes off limits until January, said on Dec.
-2 that it would make random border checks to stop people getting infected with COVID-19 by crossing into countries where ski resorts remain open.
+France, which has decided to keep its ski slopes off limits until January, said it would make random border checks to stop people getting infected by crossing into countries where ski resorts remain open.

 BELGIUM

-Belgian households will only be able to be in close contact with one extra person over Christmas, Prime Minister Alexander De Croo said.
+Belgian households will only be able to be in close contact with one extra person over Christmas.
 People living on their own will be able to meet two others.
 Fireworks will be banned on New Year’s Eve to limit gatherings and foreign travel is strongly discouraged.

 IRELAND

 Three households will be allowed to meet between Dec.
 18 and Jan.
-6, Prime Minister Micheal Martin said.
-The countrywide travel ban will be lifted for that period.
+6, and the countrywide travel ban will be lifted for that period.

-Chancellor Angela Merkel has agreed with leaders of Germany’s 16 states to extend and tighten the coronavirus lockdown until Dec.
-20, but to ease rules over the Christmas holidays to let families and friends celebrate together.
-Up to 10 people will be allowed to gather, not counting children.
+Up to three households will be allowed to meet at home from Dec.
+23 until Dec.
+27. People will be able to meet in places of worship and in outdoor public places but not at indoor hospitality or entertainment venues.
+Shops will be allowed to stay open for longer over Christmas and in January.

 POLAND

-The Polish government said no more than five people could be invited to one household according to the new set of rules which are to last until Dec.
+No more than five people will be allowed to be invited to one household according to the new set of rules which are to last until Dec.
 27.

-The four nations of the United Kingdom have agreed to relax COVID-19 restrictions for Christmas to allow up to three households to meet at home from Dec.
-23 until Dec.
-27, also allowing them to meet in places of worship and in outdoor public places but not at indoor hospitality or entertainment venues.

-Housing Secretary Robert Jenrick said he was relaxing rules to allow shops to stay open for longer over Christmas and in January.

-Governments of Hungary, Portugal and the Netherlands have all said they were considering special rules for the holiday season, but have yet to announce specific steps.

-Compiled by Elizaveta Gladun, Aida Pelaez-Fernandez and Veronica Snoj in Gdansk, Editing by Angus MacSwan, Tomasz Janowski and Mark Potter
+Compiled by Elizaveta Gladun, Aida Pelaez-Fernandez and Veronica Snoj in Gdansk, Editing by Mark Potter, Tomasz Janowski and Toby Chopra

 Our Standards: The Thomson Reuters Trust Principles.